jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
 ## Priority
+- fix: After a wipe and restart the play is in the game but not "lobbyReady" and so no one else can join and they can't continue in their own game
+- fix: Getting spells extra  on multiplayer game restart after lose
+- IS THE ON DATA QUEUE CONTAINER AWAITING MESSAGES IN EVERY ROOM???
+ARE ROOMS BLOCKING EACH OTHER??
+- Improve rejoining with same name
+---
 - idea: to fix pickup lag in multiplayer, maybe just put a delay on them? or in the message it should say who's going to pick it up so await with a timeout for them to collide?
 - fix logged issues
     - Aborting: creating a pickup with duplicate id